 There will be approximately 15-20 competitively allocated places at the Workshop.
 Notification of acceptance will be sent out approximately 3 months before the annual meeting.

 Fondation France-Japon de l’EHESS will be funding an award for the best paper on Asia, open to any paper submitted to all SASE Networks and Mini-Conferences.

-To have your paper considered for the best paper prize, simply check the appropriate box when submitting your paper abstract on the SASE online submissions system by 14 January 2019, and send a full paper to email@example.com (Administrative Manager of the FFJ) by 7 April 2019.
+To have your paper considered for the best paper prize, simply check the appropriate box when submitting your paper abstract on the SASE online submissions system by 28 January 2019, and send a full paper to firstname.lastname@example.org (Administrative Manager of the FFJ) after confirmation of your acceptance and before 7 April 2019.
 Only papers on Asia are eligible for this prize.

 ONLINE SUBMISSION SYSTEM

 - Avoid using your browser’s “back” button.
 The back button, and refresh buttons cannot always take you to the page you would expect.
 Instead use the navigation links on the left hand control panel.